bec-project/bec_widgets/docs/user/widgets/waveform/waveform_widget.md

 ```
 ## Example 4 - Adding Data Processing Pipeline Curve with LMFit Models

 In addition to the scan curve, you can also add a second curve that fits the signal using a specified model from [LMFit](https://lmfit.github.io/lmfit-py/builtin_models.html).
 The following code snippet demonstrates how to create a 1D waveform curve with an attached DAP process, or how to add a DAP process to an existing curve using the BEC CLI.
 Please note that for this example, both devices were set as Gaussian signals.
+You can also add a region of interest (roi) to the plot which will respected by all running DAP processes.

 ```python
 # Add a new dock, a new BECFigure, and a BECWaveForm to the dock with a GaussianModel DAP